View Document

 Send a copy of the accreditation report, the response and the implementation plan to the Vice-Chancellor, Chief TAFE Officer, Senior Deputy Vice-Chancellor and Chief Academic Officer and Senior Manager, Administration and Governance

-Victoria Polytechnic Governance Assist with preparing Accreditation Submissions as required
+TAFE Administration and Governance Assist with preparing Accreditation Submissions as required

 Maintain the Register of Accredited Courses and the Register of Industry Recognised Courses (Non-Mandatory Accreditation)